animikii/styleguide/rails.md

     bundle exec rspec

-Whereever possible use locals.
+Wherever possible use locals.
 This will make spec maintenance a minimum.

     ...